MSDEVMTL/GlobalAzureBootcamp2018/Step6/README.md

 ![alt text][Monaco2]

 More important, point out that edits are automatically saved, there's no Save button.
-This can lead to disatreous results if the file is saved in the middle of your edit.   **It is VERY IMPORTANT that you state that this**
+This can lead to disastreous results if the file is saved in the middle of your edit.   **It is VERY IMPORTANT that you state that this!**

 # End